nethruster/waReader/README.md

 # install dependencies
 yarn install

-# run development mode with hot reload at localhost:3000
+# run development mode with hot reload and sourcemaps at localhost:4000
-yarn dev
+yarn start

-# build for production with minification and autoprefixer
+# build for production with minification, hashing and autoprefixer
 yarn build
 ```